juliankraft/BachelorThesis/dataset/README.md

 |         7 | no             | yes      | yes      | yes         | no               | no             | no                 | yes          | yes         | yes       | yes         | yes     | no                | yes      |

+## Labels

+From the annotation label to label 2 two groups where summarized:
+- soricidae: [sorex_sp, crocidura_sp, neomys_sp]
+- cricetidae: [microtus_sp, myodes_glareolus, chionomys_nivalis]

+Furthermore there is a label "other" for sequences containing multiple labels.

 ## Archive

 In the 'archive' folder there are old versions of mutated data stored.
 They might not be relevant any longer - just in case.